 The block-work is started for the built-in grill and the stack of boulders in the center is a support for the granite counter-top.
 We added a couple more to reach final counter height.

 Once we got the specific needs of the actual oven out of the way, the stonework and finishing was smooth sailing.
 Ed had his guys, who are professional roofers (and who worked for some of the best Broomfield commercial roofing companies), do the framing, trim and shingles for us.
-They used hand split cedar for the shingles and they added a great look to the prow roof.
+They used hand split cedar for the shingles and they added a great look to the prow roof, after taking inspiration from this article.
 The trim paint matched the house and garage.
 This shot was taken while I was cleaning the chimney.
 The guys were just finishing the paint and wiring for a light above the oven door.

 Front view, same day…